Adeyemi0/Email-Campaign-Optimization/README.md

 ![](https://github.com/Adeyemi0/Email-Campaign-Optimization/blob/main/Images/kpi1.png)

 ### KEYWORD ANALYSIS
 To analyze the impact of keywords on engagement, the code creates a list called 'all_words' to store all the preprocessed words from the 'email_content' column of the campaign dataset.
 A Counter object, 'word_counts,' is used to count the occurrences of each word.
+The most_common_words variable stores the words and their corresponding frequencies in descending order.
+This information is crucial for identifying the top keywords that have the highest impact on engagement.
 ![]()